 Read what our past Interns had to say:

-Jian spent 2 months at GLVs office and helped with videos, web work, and promotions.
+Jian spent 2 months at GLVs office from May 2016 - July 2016, and helped with videos, web work, and promotions.
 Read his review: "I spent two months interning in Green Life Volunteers.
-While I am now sitting down and looking back what I had been through in the past days, I would say it is a...
+While I am now sitting down and looking back what I had been through in the past...

 Project: GLV Internship.
 Length: 7 months.
 Age of Volunteer at the time of volunteering: 26.
 I did my graduation internship at Green Life Volunteers in Costa Rica.
 Green Life Volunteers is a very nice non-profit volunteer organization.
 Green Life Volunteers is...